 All participants are required to follow Middlebury’s Face Covering Policy.
-We anticipate students will not be required to wear masks for the summer, unless conditions change.
+Students and faculty will not be required to wear masks for the summer, unless conditions change.
 However, in the classroom, faculty members can require all students to wear masks.

 Quarantine, Isolation and Testing Requirements

 Students in quarantine or isolation will have an opportunity to continue their studies.
-Students who prefer to isolate elsewhere may travel off-campus, but only by car (not public transportation) and only with permission from Health Services.
+Students who prefer to isolate elsewhere may travel off-campus, but only by car (not public transportation).

 Visitors to campus must follow COVID-19 protocols, including compliance with Middlebury’s vaccination policy.